Skip to main content

 Object storage

-For every Anyscale cloud, Anyscale configures the default object storage bucket during the cloud deployment.
+Anyscale requires users to set up a default object storage bucket during the deployment of each Anyscale CLoud.
+Users can choose to let Anyscale create a bucket or bring their own bucket.
 All workspace, job, and service clusters within an Anyscale cloud have permission to read and write to its default bucket.

 Use the following environment variables to access the default bucket:

-• ANYSCALE_CLOUD_STORAGE_BUCKET_REGION: the region of the storage bucket for the cloud.
+• ANYSCALE_CLOUD_STORAGE_BUCKET_REGION: the region of the default bucket for the cloud.

 • ANYSCALE_ARTIFACT_STORAGE: the URI to the pre-generated path for storing your artifacts while keeping them separate from Anyscale-generated ones.